 District options schools serve students in confinement, at risk of dropping out of school, or who have dropped out and wish to return.
 District options schools include one school located at the Cook County Jail (York), one school located at the Cook County Juvenile Temporary Detention Center (Jefferson), one school that serves pregnant women (Simpson), and one school that serves returning dropouts and students at risk of dropping out (Peace & Education Coalition).

-In FY2020, district options schools received a core allocation of $7.4 million for teachers and administrative positions.
-In addition, the schools received $7.5 million in supplemental Title I positions to help address their unique challenges.
+In FY2021, district options schools will receive a core allocation of $7.8 million for teachers and administrative positions.
+In addition, the schools will receive $8.8 million in supplemental Title I positions to help address their unique challenges.

 SAFE schools provide an educational option to students who have been expelled from another CPS school due to violence.
 CPS has one SAFE school, which is managed by an independent operator.
-The SBB and non-SBB tuition cost for this SAFE school is $1.2 million, which is partially offset by a state Regional Safe Schools grant.
+The SBB and non-SBB tuition cost for this school is $921K, which is partially offset by a state Regional Safe Schools grant.

-Although funding for core instruction is typically the largest portion of a school’s budget, schools receive additional funding to meet specific student needs, including funding for diverse learners, bilingual students, early childhood students, other programs, and school operations.
+Although funding for core instruction is typically the largest portion of a school’s budget, schools receive additional funding to meet specific student needs, including funding for diverse learners, bilingual students, early childhood students; program costs; and school operations.
 See Appendix B for information on funding formulas for these allocations.

 Diverse Learner Funding

-A school’s FY2020 diverse learner allocations are based on the number of special education teachers and paraprofessionals needed to deliver the supports and services defined in their students’ individualized education plans.
-Initial allocations are determined by each school’s special education population as of March 2019.
+Diverse learner allocations are based on the number of special education teachers and paraprofessionals needed to deliver the supports and services defined in Individualized Education Plans.
+Initial allocations are determined by each school’s special education population as of Spring 2020.
 Allocations may be updated during the year in response to changes in student support needs.

 Language and Cultural Education